spatie/ray/docs/usage/in-a-framework-agnostic-project.md

 ---
-title: Using Ray in a framework agnostic project
+title: In a framework agnostic project
 weight: 2
 ---